Important general information

 It is recommended that students select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of an optometry program.

-Students need to complete their bachelor's degrees, the required science prerequisite courses and the Optometry Admissions Test before becoming eligible to start an optometry program.
+Students need to complete their bachelor's degree, the required science prerequisite courses and the Optometry Admissions Test before becoming eligible to start an optometry program.

 Science and non-science courses required for the pre-optometry doctoral program